 Installing solar photovoltaics (PV) and wind turbines are the most common ways of reducing emissions while Combined Heat and Power units (CHP) can significantly reduce energy costs.
-All of these technologies have limitations which can be overcome by combining them with a battery energy storage system.
+All of these technologies have limitations that can be overcome by combining them with a battery energy storage system.

-How energy storage supports on-site generation
+How does energy storage support on-site generation?

 Battery energy storage allows excess energy generated on-site to be stored for later use, or to be sold back to the National Grid at peak pricing.